-Condition Comment Mame Road Precinct Working GroupC34.
+Condition Comment Mamre Road Precinct Working Group C34.
 Within three months of the commencement of construction of the Stage 1 Development and until all components of the Stage 1 development are constructed and operational, the Applicant must establish and participate in a working group with relevant consent holders in the MRP, to the satisfaction of the Planning Secretary.
 The purpose of the working group is to consult and coordinate construction works within the MRP to assist with managing and mitigating potential cumulative environmental impacts.
-The working group must:(a) comprise at least one representative of the Applicant, the Applicant's ER, and relevant consent holders in the MRP; (b) meet periodically throughout the year to discuss, formulate and implement measures or strategies to improve monitoring, coordination of the approved industrial developments in the MRP;(c) regularly inform Council, TfNSW, Sydney Water and the Planning Secretary of the outcomes of these meetings and actions to be undertaken by the working group; (d) review the performance of approved industrial developments in the MRP and identify trends in the data with respect to cumulative construction traffic, erosion and sediment control, noise, stormwater management and waterway health objectives under the MRP DCP; (e) review community concerns or complaints with respect to environmental management; (f) identify interim traffic safety measures to manage construction traffic and how these measures will be coordinated, communicated, funded and monitored in the MRP; and (g) provide the Planning Secretary with an update and strategies, if a review under subclause (d) and (e) identifies additional measures and processes are required to be implemented by the working group required under condition C34.
-The Applicant must: (a) consult wi The Project Principal and ER have been nominated as responsible for attending and representing the Stage 1 Development at the Mamre Road Precinct Working Group (MRPWG) and will execute all responsibilities as they relate to the Stage 1 Development within Conditions C34 and C35 from commencement to completion of construction.
-Mirvac have commenced preparation of a protocol for the establishment and facilitation of the Mamre Road Precinct Working Group (MRPWG) to be implemented within three months of the commencement of construction (See MRPWG Protocol at Appendix T).
+The working group must: (a) comprise at least one representative of the Applicant, the Applicant's ER, and relevant consent holders in the MRP; (b) meet periodically throughout the year to discuss, formulate and implement measures or strategies to improve monitoring, coordination of the approved industrial developments in the MRP; (c) regularly inform Council, TfNSW, Sydney Water and the Planning Secretary of the outcomes of these meetings and actions to be undertaken by the working group; (d) review the performance of approved industrial developments in the MRP and identify trends in the data with respect to cumulative construction traffic, erosion and sediment control, noise, stormwater management and waterway health objectives under the MRP DCP; (e) review community concerns or complaints with respect to environmental management; (f) identify interim traffic safety measures to manage construction traffic and how these measures will be coordinated, communicated, funded and monitored in the MRP; and (g) provide the Planning Secretary with an update and strategies, if a review under subclause (d) and (e) identifies additional measures and processes are required to be implemented by the working group.
+C35.
+Three (3) months prior to completion of construction of all components of the Stage 1 development, the Applicant is eligible to exit the working group required under condition C34.
+The Applica The Project Principal and ER have been nominated as responsible for attending and representing the Stage 1 Development at the Mamre Road Precinct Working Group (MRPWG) and will execute all responsibilities as they relate to the Stage 1 Development within Conditions C34 and C35 from commencement to completion of construction.
+Mirvac have commenced preparation of a protocol for the establishment and facilitation of the Mamre Road Precinct Working Group (MRPWG) to be implemented within three months of the commencement of construction (See MRPWG Protocol at Appendix R ).